Accident Tupolev Tu-154M RA-85847,

 MSN: 88A792

-Total:Fatalities: 0 / Occupants: 159
+Fatalities:Fatalities: 0 / Occupants: 159

-Aircraft damage: Minor
+Aircraft damage: Minor, repaired

-Location:Faro Airport (FAO) ( Portugal)
+Location:Faro Airport (FAO) - Portugal

-Departure airport:Faro Airport (FAO/LPFR), Portugal
+Departure airport:Faro Airport (FAO/LPFR)

-Destination airport:Moskva-Domodedovo Airport (DME/UUDD), Russia
+Destination airport:Moskva-Domodedovo Airport (DME/UUDD)

 Narrative: